Elements-Agency/benjaminjyoung/content/story.md

 This era starts with meeting my second fiancee.
 Following the relationship as it builds, as we both grow together.
 Herself dragging me out of my "Dark Era” with loving support and to guiding me to become the man I am now, living life the best I can make of it.

 No current works in this era are completed yet.
+I'm still preparing myself for it.
+This era is both the most amazing point of my life and the most devastating to me.
 Future titles of this era will include:

   * **Show Me What I'm Looking For** - First time meeting eyes.
   * **Shared Words** - A couple sits together in front of a Monet.
   * **Hot Spring** - A romantic scene.